thejimmylin/j3y/README.md

 This template provides

-1. .gitignore suitable for django & react project
+1. A .gitignore suitable for django & react project
-2. tasks.py for vscode/secrets.json default config which assume you want use:
+2. A tasks.py for vscode/secrets.json default config which assume you want use:

     1. black
     2. flake8
     3. prettier